 The Institutions will accept anonymous reports of Sexual Misconduct.
-Reports may be filed anonymously using the Institutions' online reporting form: https://www.csbsju.edu/title-ix/policy-and-reporting/file-a-report.
+Reports may be filed anonymously using the Institutions' online reporting form.
 The individual making the report is encouraged to provide as much detailed information as possible to allow the Institutions to investigate the report and respond as appropriate.
 The Institutions will likely be limited in their ability to investigate an anonymous report unless sufficient information is furnished to enable the Institutions to conduct a meaningful investigation.
 A Title IX Coordinator will receive anonymous reports and meet with the Title IX team to determine the best way to respond.